Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 ## Organization of the semantic research data

-This repository is organized as follows
+This repository is organized as follows:

 - src:
   - the RDF data and ontologies, [->What data is provied?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies), [->How to use this data for different purposes?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/blob/main/src/RDF%20data%20and%20ontologies/README.md#how-to-use-this-data-for-different-purposes)
   - the SPARQL queries written for the project along with the returns of those SPARQL queries, [->What do the queries describe?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/SPARQL%20queries%20and%20results)